GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

 ```
 kubectl apply -f config-sync-operator.yaml
 ```
-3. [Create a SSH key pair]("https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent") and copy the file path to the private key
+3. [Create a SSH key pair](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and copy the file path to the private key

-4. Create a Kubernetes secret in to store the private key for GitHub
+4. Create a Kubernetes secret to store the private key for the repository
 ```
 kubectl create secret generic git-creds \
  --namespace=config-management-system \